On creating convexity in high dimensions: Introduction and overview

 to be the set of vectors $s$ in $\mathbb{R}^n$ whose empirical coordinate measure $\mu_s$ lies within Wasserstein distance $\delta$ of the standard Gaussian law.

 The following result, which we derive fairly quickly in Section \ref{sec:DKW} from the Dvoretzky-Kiefer-Wolfowitz inequality \cite{DKW} for Kolmogorov-Smirnov distances, states that in terms of Gaussian measure, most of high-dimensional space consists of vectors whose empirical coordinate measures are nearly Gaussian: \begin{prop} Let $\delta_n = C n^{-1/3}$.
-Then $A_n := E_n(\delta_n)$ has overwhelmingly large Gaussian measure in that $\gamma_n(A_n) \geq 1-C/n$. \end{prop} The constant $C > 0$ in Proposition \ref{prop:DKW} is universal.
+Then $A_n := E_n(\delta_n)$ has overwhelmingly large Gaussian measure in that $\gamma_n(A_n) \geq 1-C/n$.
+Here $C > 0$ is a universal constant. \end{prop}

+The rate $n^{-1/3}$ in Proposition~\ref{prop:DKW} is chosen for simplicity and is not optimal, as any polynomial rate of decay would suffice for our subsequent arguments.

 In our proof of Theorem \ref{thm:main} we take the balanced version $\tilde{A}_n = [-1,1]A_n := \{ \lambda s : s \in A_n, \lambda \in [-1,1]\}$ of the set $A_n$ occurring in the statement of Proposition \ref{prop:DKW}.